themattchan/distributed-systems-haskell/README.md

    QuickCheck

-Topics mentioned in discussion that we should look into-
+# Topics mentioned in discussion that we should look into
 1. Consensus Protocols
 2. Cloud Haskell
 3. Concurrent Programming in Erlang